Melissa Benoist Shares Her Domestic Violence Survival Story in Deeply Personal Video

 However, she shared the occasion that was the final straw for her.
 "It was a blow to my face with his iPhone," she began detailing the experience.
 "The impact tore my iris, nearly ruptured my eyeball, lacerated my skin and broke my nose.
 My left I swelled shut.
 I had a fat lip...
 Something inside of me broke, this was too far."

-Things became even more clear to her when a friend of hers spoke to her and asked if she was suffering from domestic violence.
+Things became even more clear to her when a friend of hers spoke to her privately and asked if she was suffering from domestic violence.
+Benoist began to let her friend in on what was going on but she admitted that splitting from her partner wasn't easy.

 Steve Granitz/WireImage b